syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Styling.md

 ![Gradient style using BrushInfoColorList in windows forms datagrid](Styling_images/Styling11.png)

-## Pattern Style
+## Pattern Background Style

-SfDataGrid helps to provide pattern style appearance for the cells by using `Interior` property which is available in the StyleInfo properties of all the elements in the SfDataGrid.
+SfDataGrid helps to provide background pattern for the cells by using `Interior` property which is available in the StyleInfo properties of all the elements in the SfDataGrid.

 The background pattern can be achieved by initializing the `Interior` property using `BrushInfo` object with `PatternStyle` and the necessary colors.